 This is where the need for comprehensive health information technology comes in.
-By integrating an EHR system with a patient safety software, healthcare systems can better understand vast amounts of data and organize it in a way that drives decision making and keeps patients safe.
+By integrating an EHR system with patient safety software, healthcare systems can better understand vast amounts of data and organize it in a way that drives decision-making and keeps patients safe.

 Health information technology impacts healthcare systems in many ways, from the reduction of patient safety events to bottom-line cost savings:

 Digital data entry is much less time-consuming than paper-based reporting methods, and it reduces the risk of errors in patient data.
-Utilizing a software that allows healthcare professionals to input data and access patient records from tablet, desktop, or mobile devices helps increase efficiency and productivity.
+Utilizing software that allows healthcare professionals to input data and access patient records from a tablet, desktop, or mobile device helps increase efficiency and productivity.
 (5)

 According to a study by RAND Health, if most hospitals and doctors’ offices adopted health information technology, the potential savings for both inpatient and outpatient care could average over $77 billion per year.
 (6)

 The largest savings come from reduced hospital stays (a result of increased patient safety), reduced nurses’ administrative time, and more efficient drug utilization.
 (6)

 Performance Health Partner's Patient Safety Solution